 The 76 turbine Pen y Cymoedd Wind Energy Project in Wales is currently under construction, as is an extension to the existing Kentish Flats Offshore Wind Farm, and the Aultmore onshore scheme near Keith in Moray and Ray Wind Farm in Northumberland are both consented.
 Vattenfall is exploring the development potential for wind energy projects at Ourack near Grantown-On-Spey and South Kyle in East Ayrshire.
 Vattenfall is also part of a consortium developing the European Offshore Wind Deployment Centre (EOWDC) near Aberdeen.
 The north east of Scotland is an important area for the company.

-The Round 3 East Anglia Offshore Wind Farm is being developed in partnership with ScottishPower Renewables, a project which could deliver up to 7,200 MW in installed capacity and provide clean electricity for the equivalent annual demand of around 4 million UK homes.
+The Round 3 East Anglia Offshore Wind Farm is being developed in partnership with ScottishPower Renewables, a project which could deliver up to 6000 MW installed capacity and provide clean electricity for the equivalent annual demand of millions of UK homes.